Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.1 Easy once placed; scale requires planning
+Assembly 4.1 Easy once placed, though the scale needs planning

 Cooling 3.6 Deep lounge feel runs warmer over time